-The conclusions of the studies define that information is stored in the brain according to the sense that received it.
+The conclusions of these studies define that information is stored in the brain according to the sense that received it.

-The purpose of the exercise called Memory of Sound and Touch is to create connections between brain areas that are not spontaneously working in association.
+The purpose of the exercise called Memory of Sound and Touch is to create connections between brain areas that do not spontaneously working together.
 The growth of new pathways is further combined with improved serotonin function.
 The brain uses serotonin to translate sensory information.
 In order to memorize pairs of sounds and textures then the brain requires high focus and successful serotonin translation.